Mewgenics Mutations Tier Guide: The 6 S-Tier Picks Every Run Wants

 Basic attacks apply +1 Poison.
 Free poison on every swing, no chance roll, no cooldown.

 Poison bypasses armor and stacks with itself, so a item:mouth-rat-mouth item:hunter lays 4 Poison across a four-attack turn and the target loses 4 HP at end-of-turn before any other status ticks.
 Damage compounds against bosses with deep HP pools and any encounter past three rounds.
 Pair with item:mouth-shark-mouth (A-tier, +1 Bleed on basic) and the layered DoTs do more damage than the basic hits themselves.
+The full magnitude rules for Poison stacking live in our Status Effects Guide.

 Bear Leg